raspbian-addons/raspbian-addons/README.md

 # [Raspbian Addons](http://chunky-milk.github.io/raspbian-addons/)
 This repository hosts extra software for Raspberry Pi.
-It supports both 32bit and 64bit Debian-based operating systems.
+It fully supports 32-bit debian-based operating systems.
+See below for information on 64-bit support.

 Here are some examples of what this repository includes:
 - BalenaEtcher [compiled by Itai Nelken](http://github.com/Itai-Nelken/Etcher-arm-32-64)